-You know when you get home from an amazing trip and you just have to tell people all about it in great detail?
-Well this is that.
-I wish I’d taken more street photography while I was there but I was saving my energy for this stylized New York Soho wedding.
-Taking place at the well known Housing Works Bookstore.
-A bookstore that dedicates 100% of its event profits are donated to those with HIV/AIDS.
+When you get home from an amazing trip, you just have to tell people all about it in great detail!
+I finally went to NYC ya’ll!
+I wish I’d taken more street photography while I was there.
+I was too busy saving my energy for this epic wedding and a trip to the Brooklyn Botanic Gardens.

 Comfort, visibility, and empowerment.